phil2211/MDBMasterclassTutorialApp/README.md

 12. Install all dependencies for the frontend
 ```
-cd frontend
+cd ../../frontend
 npm install
 ```
+12. Copy the ``.env`` file to a new file called ``.env.local``
+13. Edit the ``.env.local`` file and paste your App-ID.
+You can find it by opening the "App Services" tab in Atlas and there opening the newly deployed "MyCustomersGridApp"
-12. Start your frontend and login
+13. Start your frontend and login
 ```
 npm start
 ```